BaderAlshaya/DE_p3/README.md

 ### ETL pipeline

 1. Load data from S3 to staging tables on Redshift
-  * data is loaded using the SQL COPY command with MAXERROR set to 1000 (SQL to SQL etl)
+  * data is loaded using the SQL COPY command with MAXERROR set to 1000
   * data is loaded from the log files to staging tables *as is* i.e. without any modifications or cleansing
-  * information on errors during copy is kept in the Redshift's *stl_load_errors* table
+  * information on errors during the copy is kept in the Redshift's *stl_load_errors* table
   * data is transferred directly from S3 to Redshift - the ETL server only issues the commands
 2. Load data from staging tables to analytics tables on Redshift
   * data is loaded using the SQL bulk INSERT command (one transaction per table)